 The “I” stands for intersex, a person who is born with variations in sex characteristics including chromosomes, gonads, sex hormones, or genitals that don’t fit the typical “male” or “female” definitions.
 At least 1 in 2,000 babies ― and possibly as many as 2 in 100, according to some estimates ― are born with ambiguous sex traits.
 For some, the condition is clear at birth, while others don’t discover that they’re intersex until puberty or later.

-Different sexual orientations also come in play, for example, ‘Asexual’ is someone who has limited or no sexual feelings or desires.
+Different sexual orientation also comes in play, for example, ‘Asexual’ is someone who has limited or no sexual feelings or desires.
 At the other end of the spectrum, ‘Pansexual’ is a person who can love not only the traditional male and female genders, but also transgendered, androgynous, and gender fluid people.
-There are more genders than you can learn about with a simple Google search.
+There are more than you can learn about with a simple google search.

-Love is love.
-Have a happy Pride Month!
+Love is love and have a happy Pride!

 For more features, click here.